EvolverSwiftUI/ci-cd-knowledge/README.md

 <br>

-Jenkins - tool used for CI process - also called as CIServer.
+Jenkins - tool used for CI process - also called as CIServer - open sourced most famous automation server
 <br>
 Fastlane - tool used for CD process - need to understand more.